plainionist/plainionist.github.io/_posts/2017-01-04-Fsharp-For-Fun-And-Profit.md

 ---
 layout: post
-title: The best source to learn F#
+title: "Book Review: The best source to learn F#"
 description: You are new to functional programming and F# in particular?
 Check out my reading list for FSharp newbies.
 tags: [book]
 lint-nowarn: JL0003